Whitey Ford Dead, Legendary New York Yankees Pitcher Dies At Age 91

 He Was A Coach And A Broadcaster After His Playing Career

-His playing days behind him, Ford would go on to spend a few years coaching with the Yankees, and later, would become a broadcaster for the Toronto Blue Jays.
+After his playing days were behind him, Ford spent a few years coaching with the Yankees, and later, became a broadcaster for the Toronto Blue Jays.

-He was also a businessman, having opened up a restaurant, Whitey Ford’s Cafe, in 2002.
+He was also a businessman.
+He opened up a restaurant, Whitey Ford’s Cafe, in 2002.

 He Had Two Sons And A Daughter With Joan Foran

 In 1951, during a furlough from his service in Korea, Ford married his high-school sweetheart Joan Foran.
-All of his Yankee teammates, save for Mickey Mantle, who was too shy so he sat in the bus, attended the wedding.
-The couple had three children, a daughter and two sons.
+All of his Yankee teammates, save for Mickey Mantle, who was too shy so he sat on the bus, attended the wedding.
+The couple had three children — a daughter and two sons.